Florida Employment Lawyer

 Jason Melton

-What are Florida’s overtime laws?
+What are Florida’s Overtime Laws?

-Under the Fair Labor Standards Act (FLSA), most employees must be paid at least minimum wage for regular work hours and receive overtime pay when total weekly hours reach more than 40.
+Under the Fair Labor Standards Act (FLSA), employers must pay most employees at least the minimum wage for their regular work hours and provide overtime pay when employees work more than 40 hours in a week.
 Florida follows the overtime rules of the FLSA, time and one half regular pay rate for all hours worked in excess of 40 in a regular work week.
-Overtime can usually be calculated by taking your regular rate of pay and multiplying it by 1.5.
+To calculate overtime, multiply your regular pay rate by 1.5.

 Generally, an employer cannot substitute overtime pay for comp time or any other type of payment when an employee works more than 40 hours in a workweek.
 Only certain types of employees, like government workers, can receive comp time.
 Private employers who offer comp time instead of overtime could be violating the FLSA.